Consistent Signal Reconstruction from Streaming Multivariate Time Series: Consistency

 for all $t\in\mathbb{N}^{[2,T]}$.

-Zero-delay reconstruction methods can yield a consistent signal reconstruction by sequentially updating the spline-based signal estimate coefficients.
-Concretely, if at every time step $t$, we update the remaining $(T-t)$ spline coefficients, i.e., $\bm{a}^{(n)}_i$ for $i=t,\dots,T$ subject to satisfying the corresponding continuity constraints in \eqref{eq:cc_vf}, and subject to passing through the last received quantization interval, i.e., the \textit{t}th spline coefficients obey $|{\bm{a}^{(n)}_t}^\top\bm{p}_t(x_t) - y^{(n)}_t|\leq\epsilon^{(n)}$, then the resulting signal estimate update $f^{(n)}_t$ is part of a sequence satisfying \eqref{eq:consistent_reconstruction}.
-In this way, the overall signal reconstruction, i.e., the reconstructed signal at the last time stamp $T$, is completely described by the last consistent signal estimate $f^{(n)}_T$.
-In practice, updating just the \textit{t}th spline coefficients at every time step $t$ eventually leads to the same consistent signal reconstruction.
+In our case, the presented zero-delay reconstruction methods can yield a consistent signal reconstruction by sequentially updating the spline-based signal estimate coefficients.
+Concretely, if at every time step $t$, we update the remaining $T-t$ spline coefficients, i.e., $\bm{a}^{(n)}_i$ for $i=t,\dots,T$ subject to satisfying the corresponding continuity constraints in \eqref{eq:cc_vf}, and subject to passing through the last received quantization interval, i.e., the \textit{t}th spline coefficients obey $|{\bm{a}^{(n)}_t}^\top\bm{p}_t(x_t) - y^{(n)}_t|\leq\epsilon^{(n)}$, then the resulting signal estimate update $f^{(n)}_t$ is part of a sequence satisfying \eqref{eq:consistent_reconstruction}.
+In this way, the overall signal reconstruction, i.e., the reconstructed signal at the last time step $T$, is completely described by the last consistent signal estimate $f^{(n)}_T$.
+In practice, updating just the \textit{t}th spline coefficients at every time step $t$ (temporarily ignoring the $T-t$ remaining coefficients) eventually leads to the same consistent signal reconstruction.